Worldwide Guide to Women in Leadership

 One of the many female chiefs in the country.

-2003-04 Capitano Reggente Valeria Ciavatta, San Marino
+2003-04 and 2014 Capitano Reggente Valeria Ciavatta, San Marino

-Member of the Grand and General Council for the Alianza Populare since 1993 and Chairperson of the Council Group 2002-05, Party President 2006, Minister of Minister of Internal Affairs and Civil Protection and Accomplishment of the Programme from 2006.
+Member of the Grand and General Council for the Alianza Populare since 1993 and Chairperson of the Council Group 2002-05, Party President 2006, Minister of Minister of Internal Affairs and Civil Protection and Accomplishment of the Programme 2006-08.
 As Captain Regent, she was joint head of a state with a man, and also President of the Parliament and Head of Government.
 Mother of twins. (b.
 1959-).

 2003-04 Acting Executive President Nino Burjanadze, Georgia